 a Shore Establishment and Gunnery School at Navy House, Greenock,

-hoped that a search by the Navy Records Office, Restore Records Management, of the Pay and Victualing records will fill in the gaps.
+Scotland.
+A search by the Navy Records Office, Restore Records Management, of the Pay and Victualing records showed that apart from brief periods in RN Sick quarters he remained at HMS Orlando

 Lt.
 Cdr.
 Cecil Hamilton Holmes CO of HMS Witch from May 1941 - June 1942 Escorting Atlantic Convoys